pikhosh/pikhosh/README.md

 Looks like I know how to do some Front-end work, and I also know some Back-end, which makes me the king of every end!
-One more to go Trend!
+One more to go *Trend*!

 🛣️ Going for a real-world app!